 Two events were taking place – a sprint race and a super sprint.

-After we saw our club mates exit the water, we stopped to support the slower swimmers coming into T1, before heading over to watch people on the two-lap bike course.
+After we saw our club mates exit the water, we stopped to support the slower swimmers coming into T1.
+Then we headed over to watch people on the two-lap bike course.

 After our colleagues had finished, Donna and I cycled back up to Bournemouth parkrun.
-My feet are still feeling a little bruised from Dublin, and I wasn’t sure that I had recovered, so I was aiming for a time of 26-30 minutes, although I wasn’t sure whether even that would be possible.
+My feet are still feeling a little bruised from Dublin, and I wasn’t sure that I had recovered.
+I was aiming for a time of 26-30 minutes, although I wasn’t sure whether even that would be possible.
 I knew that I had a tough swim coming up later in the day, so I decided that I wouldn’t push too hard and if my breathing became laboured then I would slow down.